November 5, 2025

 Ovarian Cancer

 Ovarian cancer arises from the cells of the ovaries, which are the reproductive glands that produce eggs and are the main source of hormones estrogen and progesterone.
-However, recent evidence suggests that many ovarian cancers may arise from the cells in the end part of the fallopian tubes, which connect the ovaries to the uterus.
+However, recent evidence suggests that many ovarian cancers may arise from the cells in the end part of the fallopian tubes, which connect the ovaries to the uterus24.

-Epithelial ovarian cancer is the most common, making up 85-90% of malignant ovarian tumors.
-Rarer types of ovarian cancer include germ cell tumors, which can be benign (non-cancerous) or malignant.
-Germ cells are the cells that go on to become eggs.
-Germ cell tumors tend to occur in younger women, whereas epithelial ovarian cancer tends to occur in older women.
-Patients can often present late as the symptoms are nonspecific and can mimic other causes.
+Germ cell tumours tend to occur in younger women, whereas epithelial ovarian cancer tends to occur in older women27,28.
+Patients can often present late, as the symptoms are nonspecific and can mimic other causes.
 Greater awareness of ovarian cancer symptoms is required to ensure a timely diagnosis.

 Symptoms of ovarian cancer may include: